MicrosoftDocs/globalization/globalization/reference/idn.md

 # Internationalized Domain Names (IDN)

 Domain Name System (DNS) is an industry-standard suite of protocols that comprise TCP/IP, and enables computer name-to-IP address mapping name resolution.
 When a user enters a DNS name in an application such as a web browser, DNS services can resolve the name to other information that is associated with the name, such as an IP address.
 For example, a URL like `https://learn.microsoft.com` is mapped to a specific IP address, base.
-The URL is much easier for users to remember than the corresponding IP address.
+The URL is easier for users to remember than the corresponding IP address.
 The foundation of the URL is the Top-Level Domain (TLD) (`.com`) and the domain name (`microsoft`).
 The [Internet Assigned Numbers Authority](https://www.iana.org/) (IANA) is the organization that coordinates how domain names and IP addresses are managed.

-There are various types of TLD’s, including:
+There are various types of TLDs, including:

 - Generic top-level domain (gTLD), such as `.com`, maintained by IANA.
-- Sponsored top-level domains (sTLD), such as `.edu` which is sponsored by US institutions of higher education
+- Sponsored top-level domains (sTLD), such as `.edu` that is sponsored by US institutions of higher education
 - Country code top-level domain (ccTLD), such as `.cn` for the People’s Republic of China
 - Internationalized country code top-level domain (IDN ccTLDs), such as `.中国` also for the People’s Republic of China.

 A second-level domain (SLD or 2LD) is a domain directly below a TLD.
-Domain registration is typically handled by country or regional domain name registrars.
+Country or regional domain name registrars typically handle domain registration.
 Domain name registrars can be governmental, non-profit, or commercial organizations licensed by a gTLD or ccTLD registry and who are responsible for registering domain names within the scope of the TLD.
-While IANA manages coordination of how domain names are managed, the TLD registrars have a lot of control over the rules and requirements for registering SLDs.
-For example, registries can restrict the second level under the TLD to a set of pre-determined SLDs.
+While IANA manages coordination of how domain names are managed, the TLD registrars have control over the rules and requirements for registering SLDs.
+For example, registries can restrict the second level under the TLD to a set of predetermined SLDs.
 In the United Kingdom, `.co.uk`  is used for commercial organizations, while `.ac.uk`  is used for academic institutions.

 Domain names were originally restricted to ASCII characters; however, internationalized domain names (IDNs) were created to enable support for a broad range of scripts.
 Users worldwide can now use meaningful domain names without having to transcribe the names using Latin characters.